waustin/social_analytics_web/README.md

 * Create a .env file in root to specifiey the DATABASE_URL and DJANGO_SETTINGS_MODULE. _Note: .env files should not be checked into your git repo_

-### Bundled Applications
-* Pages - multi-level page application with abiliity to override page templates

-### Applications to be installed via pip
-* Text Block - installed as a src package from pip